-Despite its fancy name, it just measures the total amount of Ca/Mg ions in the water (and other divalent cations).
+Despite its fancy name, GH just measures the total amount of Ca/Mg ions in the water (and other divalent cations).
 Calcium is present in most tap water.
 However, magnesium is often over-looked.
-If your tank has high GH, it can be that all of it is made out of Calcium ions, and no magnesium is present - in this case, magnesium still has to be dosed.
-Such data can often be found in local water reports.
+If your tank has high GH, it can be that all of it is made out of Calcium ions, and no magnesium is present - in this case, magnesium still has to be added for plants.

-Generally, hard tap water comes from limestone(CaCO3) regions - so its much more common to see high GH values with corresponding high KH values.
+Generally, hard tap water comes from limestone(CaCO3) regions - so its much more common to see high GH values with corresponding high KH values (which measure Carbonates present).
 However, these values do not have to match.
 It is possible to have high GH, low KH water.
-[Lots of Ca/Mg but no Carbonates] It is also possible to have low GH, high KH water.
-[Low amounts of Ca/Mg in water, but plenty of carbonates]
+(Lots of Ca/Mg but no Carbonates) It is also possible to have low GH, high KH water.
+(Low amounts of Ca/Mg in water, but plenty of carbonates).

 Plants and livestock are generally less sensitive to GH than KH.
-Plants that require softwater to grow well require low KH values, but not necessarily low GH values.
+Plants that require soft water to grow well require low KH values, but not necessarily low GH values.
 These plants are sensitive to alkalinity, to be accurate, rather than General hardness.
-GH is important when keeping shrimp and shellfish.
+GH, or rather, specifically Calcium, is important when keeping shrimp and shellfish.

-Softwater planted tanks typically have GH as low as 1-3.
+Soft water planted tanks typically have GH as low as 1-3.
 While very hardwater tanks can have GH values in the 20+ dGH range.
-Shrimps and snails appreciate having calcium in the water, having 3 - 5 GH is beneficial.
+Shrimps and snails appreciate having calcium in the water, having 5 - 8 GH is a good range.

 Having 15ppm of Calcium and 5ppm of Magnesium will work fine for most tanks.
-Some plants such as Downoi and Rotala sunset favour higher GH levels.
+Having 30-50ppm of Calcium will be better for shrimps/shellfish and for plants that prefer higher Calcium levels.